Glenade Lough: Geography

 Glenade Lough is situated between the Dartry Mountains to the west and the Arroo Mountain range to the east.
 The lake is located about 9 km northwest of Manorhamilton and 12 km south of Kinlough.
 It is 1.6 km long from northwest to southeast and covers an area of 0.74 km2.

 Hydrology

 Glenade Lough is fed by a number of streams entering at the lake's northern end.
 The lake drains south into the Bonet River.

 Natural history

 Fish species in Glenade Lough include roach, perch, pike and the critically endangered European eel.
 The lake is also home to the white-clawed crayfish, another endangered species.
 Glenade Lough and its immediate surroundings were designated a Special Area of Conservation in 1997.

 Ecology

 The water quality was reported to be satisfactory c.
 2001 with a mesotrophic rating.
-The ecology of Glenade Lough, and other Leitrim waterways, is threatened by curly waterweed, zebra mussel, and freshwater clam invasive species.
+The ecology of Glenade Lough, and other County Leitrim waterways, is threatened by curly waterweed, zebra mussel, and freshwater clam invasive species.